 “As the indispensable Despina, Soprano Jennifer Aylmer steals every scene she’s in, especially when Despina is passing herself off as a doctor or lawyer.
 Ms. Aylmer has terrific comic chops and a voice to match.
 It’s hard to imagine this role being done better . . . ” (as Despina in Così fan tutte with Opera Theater of St. Louis)

 American soprano Jennifer Aylmer has developed a sterling reputation for her beautiful voice, compelling stage portrayals and impeccable musicianship.
 The New York Times has hailed her for her, “awesome accuracy,” while The Chicago Sun-Times has recommended that listeners, “bask in the aural delight of Aylmer’s dazzling shifts from regal command to cool insouciance and fatally attractive seduction.”
 Recent seasons saw her make her directorial debut with Stony Brook State University, her return to Portland Opera as Susanna in Le nozze di Figaro, her celebrated Despina in Cosí fan tutte with Opera Theatre of Saint Louis, her debut singing Monica in The Medium with Spoleto Festival USA, Filthy Habit with UrbanArias and concert appearances with the Haydn Orchestra and Kansas City Symphony.
 She also returned by popular demand to the Isabella Stewart Gardner Museum in Boston with Baritone Randall Scarlata and pianist Laura Ward in their Tin Pan Alley concert.
-Engagements for the 2013-2014 season include soloist in Messiah with the National Chorale, Berta in Dallas Opera’s Il barbiere di Siviglia and a solo recital at Virginia Tech.
+Engagements for the 2013-2014 season include Messiah with the National Chorale, Berta in Dallas Opera’s Il barbiere di Siviglia, a solo recital at Virginia Tech and joining the Skaneateles Festival in a series of concerts.
 Additionally, she filled in with a few hours’ notice this season as the guest soloist in Handel’s L’Allegro, il Penseroso ed il Moderato with the Mark Morris Dance Group as a part of the White Light Festival.

 Ms. Aylmer was recently seen as Rodelinda with Portland Opera, Martha in John Brown with the Lyric Opera of Kansas City, Hannah in Opera New Jersey’s The Merry Widow and Gretel in Hansel und Gretel for her Atlanta Opera debut, a role which she also covered at the Metropolitan Opera.
 Concert engagements include appearances with Lyric Fest!, the Sarasota Performing Arts series, Sing for Hope, SEFoS’ “The Great Escape”, and NYFOS’ “No Song is Safe from Us” concert.
 The 2009-2010 season saw Ms. Aylmer’s return to the Metropolitan Opera to cover Berta in Il barbiere di Siviglia and Mme.
 Pdtochina’s Daughter in The Nose, an American Songbook concert with Lyric Fest concert series and a return to the Alabama Symphony for Mozart’s Requiem.
 The 2008-2009 season included her Semele with Florentine Opera, Kathie in The Student Prince with Nashville Opera, Mařenka in The Bartered Bride with Opera Boston and Susanna in Le nozze di Figaro at the Green Mountain Festival.
 In the 2006-2007 season, she returned to New York City Opera as Gretel in Hansel and Gretel and the Metropolitan Opera as Papagena in Die Zauberflöte, sang Rosasharn in The Grapes of Wrath at Utah Opera, and debuted with the Phoenix Symphony as Gretel and the San Diego Symphony in Mozart’s Exultate, Jubilate, Villa-Lobos’ Bachianas Brasileiras, and Mahler’s Symphony No. 4.